GeorgeVandenberghe-NOAA/simstack/README.md

 This procedure was tested with hera as the well connected system and a jet compute node (tjet) as the internet disabled system.

+An alternate build for global workflow is supplied in ./global.sorc.   cd to ./global.sorc and do cp -r * to your global workflow ./sorc  clone.
+All of these files are additions to the build system and work instead of the build system.
+NONE are modifications to the build system.